Crust logoCrust

 Text Editing Helper

-For custom prompts that need text input, use the shared handleTextEdit helper instead of reimplementing cursor editing logic:
+For custom prompts that need text input, use the shared handleTextEdit helper instead of reimplementing cursor editing logic.

 import { handleTextEdit, CURSOR_CHAR } from "@crustjs/prompts";